-Biological specimens collected may include the following: blood, urine, nail clippings, saliva, buccal cells or hair.
+In these studies, biological specimens collected may include the following: blood, urine, nail clippings, saliva, buccal cells or hair.
 Clinical measurements may include vital signs, anthropometric measurements and spirometry.
-By seeking IRB and other regulatory approvals for carrying out this research in advance, we anticipate that we will be able to submit expedited amendments to clarify the research plan for a specific disaster so that research can be initiated early in the response phase.
-However, in the very early phases of some disaster situations, it may not be safe or feasible to collect the data needed to fully characterize a cohort of response workers.
+By seeking IRB and other regulatory approvals for carrying out this research in advance, we anticipate that we will be able to submit expedited sub-studies to clarify the research plan for a specific disaster so that research can be initiated early in the response phase.
+However, in the very early phases of some disaster situations, it may not be safe or feasible to collect the data needed to fully characterize a cohort of community members and/or response workers.
 In these situations, data collection may be limited to rostering and limited self-collection of biospecimens.
 As the response effort stabilizes and more becomes known about potential exposures and related adverse health outcomes, we intend to expand our data collection effort, and we will seek expedited regulatory approval to do so.